 We have a non-riding day today with the option to visit the spectacular Sani Pass on a 4x4 tour.
 We’ll have lunch in the highest pub in South Africa and if the weather is favourable enjoy spectacular views into Lesotho and the lowlands to the east

-Today’s ride takes us through some spectacular scenery In Swaziland and eastern South Africa as we ride through mountains and pine plantations.
-After crossing the border back into South Africa we descend into the lowlands along a winding pass with spectacular views towards the Kruger Park.
-After lunch in the historic gold-mining town of Barberton we’ll continue to our base for the next two nights in Malalane.
-Our accommodation overlooks the Kruger Park and offers some good game viewing.
+Today’s ride takes us through some spectacular scenery as we ride through mountains and pine plantations.
+After descending into the lowlands along a winding pass with spectacular views towards the Kruger Park.
+After lunch in the historic gold-mining town of Barberton we’ll continue to our base for the next three nights in Hazyview.

 We’ll switch the motorcycles for a Land Cruiser as we enjoy a guided safari into the Kruger National Park.
 There is the option of a half and full-day experience of the largest game reserve in Southern Africa.
 You can expect to see at least some if not all of the Big 5 animals along with a rich variety of birdlife, antelope and other animals.